day0ff/python-courses/README.md

 ## 📚 Course Structure
 - `tasks/` → Python files with assignments.
   Each file contains an unfinished function with `TODO` instructions.
-- `tests/` → Unit tests for each task.
-  Students run these tests to check if their solution is correct.

 ---